seabbs/cste-forecasting-workshop/README.md

 document is sitting in your computer in a folder called `cste-forecasting-workshop`, then you've successfully completed this step.
 If not, look for a file with a *.zip extension in an email.
 Download and unzip the folder.
-  - If you're comfortable with Git and Github, you can download the repository from `seabbs/cste-forecasting-workshop`
+  - If you're comfortable with Git and Github, you can clone the repository from `seabbs/cste-forecasting-workshop`

 2. Download and install R and Rstudio [from this website](https://posit.co/download/rstudio-desktop/)